wordofwarning/wordofwarning.org/current/2019-emergency/daytime/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Emergency 2019" # the name of the artist or company
-show: "DAYTIME: 12noon-4.30pm | NIAMOS" # the name of the show
+show: "DAYTIME: 12noon-4.30pm" # the name of the show
 artist_size: 1
-show_size: 4
+show_size: 3
 header_image:
 season: "Emergency 21|9|2019, DAYTIME"